LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 ## Transitioning to Management

+### Building Product

+As a leader of a product development team you might have a PM that you’re working with, but some of your role will involve deciding how/when product is built, who builds what, etc. So you’ll need to level up your product skills.

+- [The Scrum Product Owner Theses](https://age-of-product.com/scrum-product-owner-theses/): by Stefan Wolpers.
+Not necessarily tied to the Scrum agile framework, this list of 56 "theses" addresses the PO's role; examines product discovery and stakeholder management; roadmap planning, and more.

 ### Transitioning from Individual Contributor to Manager

+- [The 'Aha' Behind Leading Aha Moments](https://www.forbes.com/sites/georgebradt/2014/10/15/the-aha-behind-leading-aha-moments/#513e93a94505): by George Bradt.
+Takeaway: Aha moments are pleasurable, because the experience makes us feel smarter.
+Making others feel smart, not making others see how smart you are, is the goal.

 - [Assessing Technical Risks for Startups](http://katemats.com/assessing-technical-risks-for-startups-new-tech-leader-series/): by kate{mats}.
 Takeaway: "As a new technology executive it is imperative that you take the time to understand the technology strategy and risk and communicate that to senior management."
 Comes with a great checklist for doing just that.